 Is the Keto Diet Bad for You?

 By now, you've probably heard all about the ketogenic diet, the high-fat, low-carb eating style everyone's talking about.
 And while the benefits of keto are pretty well-known-weight loss and a suppressed appetite-the downsides are usually minimized by keto advocates.
 "The positive aspects of a ketogenic diet are spoken about much more than the drawbacks," says Alix Turoff, R.D., C.D.N., C.P.T., a dietitian and personal trainer.
 But is the keto diet actually bad for you?

-"The diet was introduced in the 1920s as a way to treat epilepsy and then sort of fell out of popularity with the introduction of anti-seizure drugs," Turoff says.
+"The diet was introduced in the 1920s as a way to treat epilepsy and then sort of fell out of popularity with the introduction of anti-seizure drugs," says Turoff.
 What's more, ketosis (the goal of keto, a state where the body uses fat for energy instead of carbs) is something seen in people during periods of starvation-including in people with anorexia nervosa.
-"The body is deprived of carbohydrates and thus has to turn to ketone bodies as a fuel source," Turoff explains.
+"The body is deprived of carbohydrates and thus has to turn to ketone bodies as a fuel source," she explains.
 "People really need to understand that it's not just a low-carbohydrate, high-fat diet-it actually changes the way your body uses fuel."

 No one knows what the long-term effects are.